 Understand the policies pertaining to selecting contract types.

-Understand policies pertaining to fixed-price contracts
+Understand the policies pertaining to fixed-price contracts.

-Understand policies pertaining to cost reimbursement contracts
+Understand the policies pertaining to cost reimbursement contracts.

-Understand procedures for selecting contract types
+Understand the procedures for selecting contract types.

 Victor also completed the learner analysis and determined that the target audience for the learning asset was educationally and experientially diverse and did not have common prerequisite coursework or prior work experience.
-Thus, Candace and the curriculum design team determined that they need to design the learning asset in a manner that accommodates all new hires, assuming that the learners have no foundational knowledge/skill-sets in the area of contract planning.
+Thus, Candace and the curriculum design team determined that they need to design the learning asset in a manner that accommodates all new hires, assuming that the learners have no foundational knowledge or skill sets in the area of contract planning.

-Informed by the outcomes of the task analysis the needs analysis, and the audience analysis, Candace and the other members of the curriculum development team are ready to move into the design phase of the ADDIE model.
+Informed by the outcomes of the job task analysis, the needs analysis, and the audience analysis, Candace and the other members of the curriculum development team are ready to move into the Design phase of the ADDIE model.

-The design phase of the ADDIE model includes the following steps:
+The Design phase of the ADDIE model includes the following steps:

-Creating measurable objectives that will delineate what the learner will know or be able to do at the end of instruction.
+Creating measurable objectives that will delineate what the learner will know or be able to do at the end of instruction

-Determining and developing appropriate means of assessing the learner to validate that the learner has achieved the learning objectives.
+Determining and developing appropriate means of assessing the learner to validate that the learner has achieved the learning objectives

-Developing an instructional strategy that aligns with and supports the learning objectives and the means for assessing those objectives.
+Developing an instructional strategy that aligns with and supports the learning objectives and the means for assessing those objectives

 Victor and Candace’s main output for this phase of ADDIE will be a Course Design Document (CDD), which will: